kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 The kubelet will use the `mountpoint` on container creation (by calling the `CreateContainer` RPC) to indicate the additional required volume mount ([`ContainerConfig.Mount`](https://github.com/kubernetes/cri-api/blob/3a66d9d/pkg/apis/runtime/v1/api.proto#L1102)) from the runtime.
-The runtime needs to ensure that mount and also manages its life-cycle, for example to remove the bind mount on container removal.
+The runtime needs to ensure that mount and also manages its lifecycle, for example to remove the bind mount on container removal.

-The kubelet tracks the information about which OCI object is used by which sandbox and therefore manages the life-cycle of them.
+The kubelet tracks the information about which OCI object is used by which sandbox and therefore manages the lifecycle of them.

 #### Container Runtimes